What Is Alodine, Chem Film, Or Chromate Conversion Coating?

 Step #2: Etch

 If you have sections of your part that you don’t want to coat, the piece will need to be etched.
 This process covers the areas in question and ensures the part gets correctly coated.
+It works just like masking pieces of a part you don’t want to paint.

 With the part etched, it will go through another round of rinsing and drying.